 What’s the meaning of recruitment?
-Let’s start off with something interesting…
+Let’s start with something interesting…

-As the industry is becoming more and more lucrative every year, many organisations need to play catch-up as they still view recruitment as a ‘simple’ process.
+The industry is becoming more and more lucrative every year.
+Many organisations need to play catch-up as they still view recruitment as a ‘simple’ process.

 Organisations need to look at recruitment as a two-way process with candidates.
 A huge 83% of talent change their perception of a company if they’ve experienced a negative interview experience.

-Providing a positive experience for candidates is just as important to the success of the recruitment process as knowing how to find the right candidate.
+Providing a positive experience for candidates is important to the success of the recruitment process.
+Knowing how to find the right candidate is as important.

-With this in mind, we are going to explore the meaning of recruitment, how it all began and what steps you can include in your recruitment process to hire the best talent.
+With this in mind, we are going to explore the meaning of recruitment.
+But, first, let us consider how it all began and what steps you can include to improve the chances of hiring the best talent.

 History of recruitment and selection

-There is also lots of evidence of what we would consider these days to be resumes, found on rock and wooden tables dating from ancient Rome.
+There is also lots of evidence of what we would consider these days to be resumes found on the rock and wooden tablets dating ancient Rome.

 Thus recruitment agencies emerged to help fill roles in this labour crisis.
 Many women were recruited during this time to assume the responsibility of running the nation while their men were absent.

-When the war was over the nation again hit another labour crisis.
-There were too many skilled workers and not enough jobs.
-It was here when recruitment agencies required the skilled veterans to create their resume to list out all their skills to be distributed to industries across their state.
+When the war was over, the nation again hit another labour crisis.
+There were too many skilled workers and not enough jobs when recruitment agencies required skilled veterans to create their resume to list out all their skills to be distributed to industries across their state.